yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 ###Qeustions
 ####• What is large scale requirements engineering?

-~1000  orders of magnitude requirements.The requirements Managing a complete set of interdependencies is practically unfeasible, but feasible among small bundles of requirements.
-[1]
+~1000  orders of magnitude requirements.The requirements Managing a complete set of interdependencies is practically unfeasible, but feasible among small bundles of requirements[1].

 ####• What are the challenges in large scale requirements engineering?

 A key challenge in construction of these support tools is how to scale them to handle a large volume of information.
-Particularly crucial are the ways in which large numbers of requirements and their interrelationships are presented to users.
-[2]
+Particularly crucial are the ways in which large numbers of requirements and their interrelationships are presented to users[2].
+When large organizations develop systems for large markets, the size and complexity of the work products of requirements engineering impose critical challenges[5].
+And accoring to the summary of [5], the following are the challenges in large scale reuqirements engineering:
+- Satisfy all project stakeholders vs. producing a balanced scope.
+- Scope reductions are difficult.
+- Wasting effort on de-scoped features.
+- Hard to get an overview or see the “big picture”.
+- Requires deep knowledge of people and system.
+- Hard to get an overview or see the “big picture”.
+- Acquire enough knowledge to be able to make the decision.
+- Difficult to avoid late scoping decisions.
+- Hard to satisfy all needs.
+- Unclear req.
+- Too complicated to understand.
+- Uncontrolled changes.
+- Information cannot be trusted.
+- Too complicated to understand.
+- Unable to reuse the req.
+- Unclear req.
+- Difficult to make relevant grouping.

 ####• What is the order of magnitude of the number of requirements we are discussing?

 According to the B.Renell, The order of magnitude of the number of requirements are 1000.
-The 100 order of magnitude is medium scale requirements and the 10000 order of magnitude is very large scale reuiqrements engineering.
-[1]
+The 100 order of magnitude is medium scale requirements and the 10000 order of magnitude is very large scale reuiqrements engineering[1].

 ####• Read up on and summarise [Strategic] Release Planning

 Release planning is a process applying various types of upstream decision-making that combine market considerations with implementation concerns.
-Release planning involves aspects such as selecting what features and requirements should be in a certain release, when it should be released, and at what cost[3]
+Release planning involves aspects such as selecting what features and requirements should be in a certain release, when it should be released, and at what cost[3].

-Release planning, the process of deciding which features and quality level should be included in which release [3], which is both a cognitively and computationally difficult problem, is classified as a wicked problem [9] since different kinds of uncertainty make it difficult to formulate and solve the problem.
-Moreover, the objective of release planning is to ’maximize the benefit’; however, the difficulty lies in how to give a measurable definition of ’benefit’[4]
+Release planning, the process of deciding which features and quality level should be included in which release [3], which is both a cognitively and computationally difficult problem, is classified as a wicked problem since different kinds of uncertainty make it difficult to formulate and solve the problem.
+Moreover, the objective of release planning is to ’maximize the benefit’; however, the difficulty lies in how to give a measurable definition of ’benefit’[4].

 ###Articles
 ####•The Art and Science of Software Release Planning